JorenSix/Olaf/paper.md

 [^1]: A script to measure memory use can be found here:
 https://github.com/JorenSix/Olaf/blob/master/eval/olaf_memory_use.rb
-[^2]: Panako and Olaf implement similar algorithms, one in Java and the other in C. A direct comparison shows that Panako is faster since it uses more memory and threads:
+[^2]: Panako and Olaf implement similar algorithms, one in Java and the other in C. A direct comparison shows that Olaf is almost twice as fast as Panako:
 https://github.com/JorenSix/Olaf/tree/master/eval